The Basics Of Pilot Lights In Your Home Heating Appliances

-Every pilot assembly contains a thermocouple.
-Thermocouples are used as a safety feature for both standing pilot lights and electronic ignition pilot lights.
+Every pilot assembly contains a thermocouple, which is used as a safety feature for both standing and electronic types.
 The thermocouple works by sensing heat from the pilot burner- when heat is detected, the main gas valve is opened.